robertmaxwilliams/max-website/blog/2021-5-31-Summer-Week-6.md

 Oh, I also crammed the last 5 weeks into one blog post, since they were pretty scattered and inconsistent due to me doing lots of non-computer stuff most of the time.

+# Friday

+We did it!
+We have a minimum working product, and next week will be a lot more fun because we'll be doing graphics stuff.
+Check it out at <splashcall.com>!